truher/frc-test/cv1/system.md

-# System Design for Simultaneous Localization and Mapping ("SLAM")
+# Simultaneous Localization and Mapping ("SLAM")

-The overall goal is to produce estimates for pose and target location accurate enough for semi-automated driving.
+The overall goal is to __produce estimates for pose and target location accurate enough for semi-automated driving.__
 Instead of the usual "remote-controlled car" approach to FRC movement, the approach can be based on higher-level commands, for example "go to target" or "return to base".
+There are lots of other things we could do with cameras, but those ideas are not addressed here; see "non-goals" below.

 There are several virtues, vices, and constraints, that affect the design: